 called mud, is forced down the drill pipe and up the

-outside of the drill pipe.
-Mud cools and lubricates the
+outside of the drill pipe to the drillship.
+There,

 the cuttings are removed and the mud is sent down for